-Tanith also acts as a court clerk and regularly represents the firm at the High Court of Justice and County Courts in London.
-She has significant experience in undertaking advocacy in front of Judges, pleading applications on behalf of our clients and obtaining approval of consent, settlement and anonymity orders.
+Alongside her paralegal role, Tanith previously acted as a court clerk for the firm, which allowed her to gain significant experience in undertaking advocacy in front of Judges, making oral submissions in relation to applications on behalf of the firm’s clients and obtaining approval of consent, settlement and anonymity orders.

-Tanith is passionate about helping others through volunteering.
-She has advised members of the public on legal and social issues at the Citizens’ Advice Bureau and acted as a carer for a lady suffering from multiple sclerosis.
-These opportunities have given Tanith a deeper understanding of the day to day difficulties often experienced by those with long-term injuries.
+Tanith is very passionate about helping others through volunteering and other means.
+She has advised members of the public on legal and social issues at the Citizens’ Advice Bureau and previously acted as a carer for people with multiple sclerosis, cerebral palsy and motor neurone disease.
+These opportunities have given Tanith a deeper understanding of the day to day difficulties often experienced by those with long-term serious injuries.
 As such, she is particularly interested in arranging rehabilitation for clients who have suffered significant and complex injuries.

 Tanith is a keen supporter of the Child Brain Injury Trust, Headway and The Encephalitis Society, having fundraised for each charity.